 Free & Reduced Price Meals

-(Spanish Free & Reduced - Price Meals Application) or pick up one in any school or at the Food & Nutrition Services office, 9445 NE New Brooklyn Road, Bainbridge Island, WA 98110.
+Print Letter to Households and a Free and Reduced Price Meal Application or a Spanish Free or Reduced Price Meal Application - or you may pick up one in any school office, the district office, or at the Food & Nutrition Services office, 9445 NE New Brooklyn Road, Bainbridge Island, WA 98110.
 All application information is confidential and is used only to determine eligibility for the program.
 Students receiving meals under this plan are identified only to the lunchroom cashier.

-Those who qualify for Free and Reduced Lunch may also receive additional benefits such as reduced class/athletic fees and reduced PSAT & SAT testing.For additional information print BISD Food & Nutrition Letter to Parents.Return the application to your child's school or send to Food & Nutrition Services, 8489 Madison Ave.
+Those who qualify for Free and Reduced Lunch may also receive additional benefits such as reduced class/athletic fees and reduced PSAT & SAT testing.For additional information print BISD Food and Nutrition Services Letter to Parents.Return the application to your child's school or send to Food & Nutrition Services, 8489 Madison Ave.
 NE, Bainbridge Island, WA 98110.
 If you have questions, please call 206-780-1844 or 780-1082.For additional services, Washington Connection offers a fast and easy way for families and individuals to apply for a variety of services such as Food, Cash, Child Care, Long-Term Care, and Medicare Savings Programs.
 Click here to go to the Washington Connection website.Contact us: NutritionServices@bisd303.orgIn accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/